Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Vancouver Boat Parties

 Vancouver Boat Parties is a company that offers nightclub-style events on party boats at different times of the year.
-In 2022 they have three events happening on Friday, July 1st.
-Two of the events take place at night.
-The third has a Latin theme and it starts in the afternoon and finishes in the early evening.
+In 2025 there are two events happening on the week of Canada Day.

-To learn more see our article about Vancouver Boat Parties or visit vancouverboatparties.com.
+To learn more about these events, see our article about Vancouver Boat Parties or visit vancouverboatparties.com.

 Canada Day in Abbotsford

-In-person celebrations on July 1st this year include a parade, outdoor concerts, festival activities and fireworks at Abbotsford Exhibition Park.
+Abbotsford’s Canada Day celebrations include a parade, outdoor concerts, festival activities and laser light show at Abbotsford Exhibition Park.
 The parade starts at 11:00 am.
-The festival runs from 1:00 until 10:00 pm and the fireworks blast off at 10 o’clock.
+The festival runs from 1:00 pm until 10:00 pm and the fireworks happen at the very end.

 Click Canada Day in Abbotsford for details.